-Depending on your day, you can wait and add the red and green peppers during the last hour of cooking it so that the peppers stay crisp, or you can add them at the beginning, which is what I did when I made this earlier.
+Depending on your day’s schedule, you can wait and add the red and green peppers during the last hour of cooking it so that the peppers stay crisp, or you can add them at the beginning of the recipe.

 Slow Cooker Pepper Steak